 A third instrument now introduces harmony to the melody and accompaniment.
-Trios can cover most standard repertoires including classical ceremony music and versions of popular songs.
-If you want Cannon in D as you’re walking down the aisle or Ode to Joy as your guests arrive but Guns N’ Roses and Justin Timberlake covers at the cocktail hour, a Trio is the way to go!
+Trios can cover most standard repertoires, including classical ceremony music and versions of popular songs.
+If you want Canon in D as you’re walking down the aisle or Ode to Joy as your guests arrive, but Guns N’ Roses and Justin Timberlake covers at the cocktail hour, a Trio is the way to go!

 String Quartet (Two Violins, Viola, & Cello)

 Adding a second violin to a trio really rounds out the sound, providing more overall dimension and richness (as there are multiple harmonies).
 In addition to performing classical ceremony music and popular songs, this grouping can cover classical music specifically arranged and written for a quartet.
 And yes: they can do Jay-Z too.

 Whether you’re considering strings for your wedding or even a corporate event, there’s no better way to make a statement and set an upscale and refined classic tone.